 The MSA is composed of $H$ parallel self-attention (SA) blocks (see Fig.~\ref{fg:vit_opt}).
 Each SA is then composed of linear layers, matrix multiplication, and a softmax function.
 The SA is formulated in Eq.~\eqref{eq:QKV} and Eq.~\eqref{eq:attention}, where $Q$, $K$, and $V$ correspond to $queries$, $keys$, and $values$ respectively. $Q_{i}, K_{i}, V_{i} \in \mathbb{R}^{(N+1) \times D}$ are calculated using matrix multiplications of an input sequence ${\bf{z}} \in {\mathbb{R}^{(N+1) \times D}}$ with weight matrices ${\bf{W}}_{Qi}, {\bf{W}}_{Ki}, {\bf{W}}_{Vi} \in \mathbb{R}^{D \times D}$ (see Eq.~\eqref{eq:QKV}).
 The Attention function is defined in Eq.~\eqref{eq:attention}, where $d$ is the dimension of the $queries$/$keys$/$values$.

-Clearly, ViT's computation is more complex than the transfer function of the MLP, we thus employ a high-level synthesis (HLS) tool to efficiently generate and verify the ViT's hardware, rather than directly programming it in RTL.
+Clearly, ViT's computation is more complex than the transfer function of the MLP; we thus employ a high-level synthesis (HLS) tool to efficiently generate and verify ViT's hardware, rather than directly programming it in RTL.
 First, we develop a C program-based ViT model that mirrors the PyTorch Python model.
 Next, the RTL code is generated from the C program using the AMD/Xilinx HLS tool~\cite{VivadoHLS}.
 Finally, the RTL code is processed through Xilinx Vivado~\cite{Vivado} for hardware IP encapsulation.

-We adopted a matrix operation optimization to achieve a favorable resource and latency tread-off on our FPGA platform.
-It is managed by parametering the parallelism degree for the matrix-vector multiplication.
+We adopted a matrix operation optimization to achieve a favorable resource and latency trade-off on our FPGA platform.
+It is managed by parameterizing the parallelism degree for the matrix-vector multiplication.
 Fig.~\ref{fg:reuse_factor} provides an example of artibaried setable \texttt{reuse\_factor} ($R$) with $R$ is set to 1,2,4.
 In practice, $R$ should be chosen as a number that can be evenly divided~\cite{que2024ll}.

 Fig.~\ref{fg:vit_opt} illustrates the ViT accelerator.
 The first data operation stage is the Windower, which accepts pixel samples from the input AXI-stream interface and uses a shift register to assemble a full image of past inputs to the next stage.
-Pipeline data transfer is adopted between the Windower and cameralink deserializer.
+Pipeline data transfer is adopted between the Windower and the cameralink deserializer.
 The Patches Embedding marked in red uses a pipelining scheme over the $N$-sized patches.
 Modules with high resource consumption and latency, marked in gray, all utilized an arbitrary \texttt{reuse\_factor} to allow their performance to be controlled.